- Is it right for me?

 - A comprehensive understanding of the advice to give the building owner/client in case of inspection failure

 You should have a basic knowledge of the importance of fire doors and be comfortable with inspection processes and procedures.
+We recommend that you read the qualification handbook so that you are fully aware of what is required of you to complete this qualification.

 - The functions of fire doors